Raise your hand if you've never tossed a head of wilted, old lettuce or some moldy berries.

 Buy it: Amazon; Price: $16.99, set of 5

 Popular on Amazon, the FreshWorks Produce Saver has 4.5 stars and more than 20,000 reviews.
 Professional foodies have even road-tested these containers and given them the thumbs up.
 They come in six different sizes.

 Buy it: Amazon; Price: $70, set of 3

 Said to be leakproof, dishwasher-safe, eco-friendly and non-toxic, there's a reason why you see so many dietitians raving about Stasher bags on social media.
 The half-gallon size is great for all of your food storage needs, and you can also find Stasher bags in sandwich and snack sizes.

 Buy it: Williams-Sonoma; Price: $21.95

 The produce-preserving element is thanks to an activated carbon filter that traps and absorbs the ethylene gas that ripens some types of fruits and vegetables.
 The Green Saver comes in multiple sizes, including one for your herbs.

 5. Zwilling Fresh and Save Vacuum Sealer Set

-This beginner's set comes with BPA-free and re-usable plastic bags (4 total) as well as a hand vacuum to go along with them!
+This beginner's set comes with BPA-free and reusable plastic bags (four total) as well as a hand vacuum to go along with them!
 It also comes with two glass containers and matching vacuum lids.